-Charles Cade has agreed to join the Board as a non-executive Director with effect from 24 March 2022.
-As this appointment was made subsequent to the last AGM of the Company, he will retire in accordance with the Company's Articles of Association and offer himself for election.
-The Board strongly recommends the election of Charles as he brings a wealth of experience and expertise, not just in investment trusts, but in investment generally.
+Carolyn Sims joined the Board as a non-executive Director with effect from 1 January 2023.
+As this appointment was made subsequent to the last AGM of the Company, she will retire in accordance with the Company's Articles of Association and stand for election.
+The Board strongly recommends the election of Carolyn as she brings a wealth of knowledge to the Board, drawing from her experience in her executive role as Chief Financial Officer and Chief Operating Officer of British International Investment plc, the UK's Development Finance Institution.